robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="Looting a pirate ship of its treasure" src="/uploads/essays/on-newsletters/37-wolves-wolves.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>There’s no one solution to making websites easier to build, but I’m dead certain that startups shouldn’t be fixing this for us.</p>
+      <p>The solution?
+Well, there’s a lot of different answers here, but one thing I’m dead certain of is that startups shouldn’t be fixing this for us.</p>
     </div>
   </div>